RohitRanga12/Capstone_ML_Engineer_Azure/README.md

 <hr>

 # 5) Model Deployment
-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+<b>Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.</b>

 - The deployed model was a Stack Ensemble model created in the AutoML experiment, since it gave the best accuracy from all experiments
+- The "automl.ipynb" notebook contains the code logic to query the deployed endpoint.
+To test your own input, enter your text in the "Message" field in the data, and run the cell to get back the prediction.

 <hr>
 <img src="screenshots/endpoint_active.png"></img>
 <hr>